Neeraj6maths/cardiovascular_disease_prediction/README.md

 To remove null values I have used SimpleImputer using
 - mode for categorical features
-- media for numerical features
+- median for numerical features

 ### (3) Feature encoding
 - Used Label encoding to transform categorical features - `sex`, `is_smoking`.